Skip to main content

 Dependencies

 Before we start, we want to make sure we have Node installed.
-For convenience (and speed), we can just install Bun as our package manager, and Node will work out-of-the-box:
+If you don't have it already you can install it here, we recommend using Yarn as our package manager for this tutorial.

 Let's go barebones.
 Doing the bare minimum is not only simple, but also allows you to easily adapt it to almost any frontend framework.